SpaceAIForum/space-ai-forum/index.md

 - After acceptance, upload a camera-ready with author names.
 Authors are encouraged to post to arXiv and add the link on the OpenReview record

 ## Program
-Target size 8–12 accepted papers
+Target size 6–10 accepted papers
 Invited talks 1–2 speakers, 20–30 minutes plus Q&A
-Format single track, live video with recordings published afterward
-Detailed schedule will appear here after notifications
+Format single track, live video with recordings published afterward Detailed schedule will appear here after notifications

 ## Presentation
 Each accepted paper gets a 10-minute talk and a 5-minute Q&A
-Slides or short video due one week before the event.
-Recordings published for authors who opt in
+Slides or short video due one week before the event Recordings published for authors who opt in

 ## Tentative schedule (GMT)
 15:00–15:10 Opening